Weak bosons as partons below 10 TeV partonic center-of-momentum: Conclusion

-\textit{Discussion and conclusion:} We report the first NLP-accurate calculation of $W/Z$ PDFs for high-energy fermions in the framework of the EWA.
-From these PDFs [Eq.~\eqref{eq:pdf_nlp}], we have derived new kinematical criteria that lead to good agreement between full matrix elements and the EWA.
-Neglecting these criteria can lead the EWA to significantly overestimate cross sections.
-As a rule-of-thumb, the collinear approximation, gauge invariance, and positive-definiteness can be preserved by requiring $W/Z$ bosons to carry $E_{V} > 800-900$ GeV of energy (or $10\times$ their masses) in the pCM frame and restricting $\mu_f$ to be close to a process' threshold scale.
+We report the first NLP-accurate calculation of $W/Z$ PDFs for high-energy fermions [Eq.~\eqref{eq:pdf_nlp}].
+From these PDFs, we have derived kinematical criteria [Eq.~\eqref{eq:guidelines}] that lead to good agreement between full and approximated MEs, including at the differential level, and suggest the onset of EW factorization at tree level.
+Partonic behavior emerges when weak bosons carry at least $E_V=10\times M_V$ of energy (pCM frame) and $p_T\sim \mu_f\ll E_V$ is near threshold.
+This corresponds to $\mathcal{O}(M_V^2/E_V^2)\sim1\%$ power corrections.